kalisio/kano/docs/guides/installing-kano.md

 <<< @/.vuepress/public/my-layers.cjs
 :::

 As detailed in the [KDK documentation](https://kalisio.github.io/kdk/guides/development/deploy.html#deployment-flavors) Kano comes into three different flavors.
-By default the docker-compose file targets the latest development version but you can change it to target a production release.
+By default the docker-compose file targets the latest development version (`dev` tag) but you can change it to target either a beta (`test` tag) or a production (`prod` tag) release.

 ::: warning
 By default no built-in layers are available in Kano unless you specify their names using the `LAYERS_FILTER` environment variable.
 By defining `LAYERS_FILTER=*` you will get all built-in layers but take care that a lot of them requires additional services to work correctly (read following sections below).
 You can however directly add new layers using the Kano GUI (through the add layer button or by drag'n'drop on the map).